Biostatistics, Epidemiology and Research Design

-The Research Design and Analysis program (RDAP) provides a single central location for investigators to seek research design and analysis support through the Clinical and Translational Science Institute (CTSI).
+The Biostatistics, Epidemiology and Research Design Program (BERD) provides a central location for investigators to seek research design and analysis support through the UF Clinical and Translational Science Institute.
 It links investigators with multidisciplinary faculty members and experts in various methodological techniques including biostatistics, epidemiology, qualitative data techniques, measurement and evaluation in health related research.
 This program also assists students and young investigators to access basic and advanced graduate classes in research design, data acquisition and management, and data analysis that are applicable across the entire spectrum of clinical and translational research.
-The main goals of the RDAP program include:
+The main goals of BERD include:

 - Serving as an early point of contact for investigators to facilitate their research, whether stand-alone or multidisciplinary.

 - Providing investigators with high quality research design and analysis assistance for their grant applications.
-We also conduct monthly studios (third Wednesdays 11:30 a.m. to 1:00 p.m.) with lunch, where three RDAP faculty members meet with researchers in small groups for almost one-to-one discussions of the attendee’s research.
+We also conduct monthly studios (third Wednesdays 11:30 a.m. to 1 p.m.) with lunch, where three BERD faculty members meet with researchers in small groups for almost one-to-one discussions of the attendee’s research.

 - Act as a liaison to ensure that the educational needs in both quantitative and qualitative methods, individually tailored to students and young investigators are met.